RusenOzkalEmiroglu/appective-production/README.md

-# Appective - Modern Web Agency Platform
+# Appective - Modern Web Solutions

-Appective, modern web teknolojileri kullanılarak geliştirilmiş kapsamlı bir ajans web sitesidir.
-Next.js, Supabase ve TypeScript ile inşa edilmiştir.
+Appective is a cutting-edge web development company specializing in creating innovative digital solutions for businesses of all sizes.

+## 🚀 Clean Deploy - September 2025
+This is a fresh, clean deployment of the Appective website with optimized performance and updated dependencies.

 ## 🚀 Özellikler